 - Troubleshoot radar and associated equipment assemblies, subassemblies, modular and circuit elements for deficiencies and malfunctions

 - Repair, remove and replace defective components and parts

 - Prepare and maintain equipment logs, equipment modification and utilization records, exchange tags and calibration data cards

 Those who want to serve must first take the Armed Services Vocational Aptitude Battery, a series of tests that helps you better understand your strengths and identify which Army jobs are best for you.

-Job training for radar repairer requires 10 weeks of Basic Combat Training and a two phase Advanced Individual Training.
-Phase one is 37 weeks and phase two is 33 weeks.
+Job training for radar repairer requires 10 weeks of Basic Combat Training and 45 weeks of Advanced Individual Training.
 Part of this time is spent in the classroom and part in the field with on-the-job instructions, including practice in repairing and replacing equipment parts.

 Some of the skills you’ll learn are: